 Yes, Proov tests are FDA compliant.
 The tests are manufactured in an FDA inspected and certified facility under cGMP conditions.
 Each batch of tests meet all required specifications before being sent to consumers.

 No. Proov tests are designed to give either a positive or negative result and are therefore, not quantitative.
 The threshold for a positive test is 5 ug/ml.
-This threshold was selected because it indicates ovulation has occurred, but it also correlates to the amount of progesterone produced following sucessful conception and during pregnancy.
+This threshold was selected because it indicates ovulation has occurred.

 Ovulation Predictor Kits (LH) and HCG pregnancy tests work by sandwiching the hormone between two antibodies.
 As such, a second line indicates a positive test for LH and HCG tests.
 Since the metabolite of progesterone is so small, this same technique does not work for Proov tests.
 Instead, we use a different method that indicates a positive test via 1 line instead of 2.
 Similar methods are used to measure estrogen and detect drugs in urine.